 Expat Living in France

-Here are just a few anecdotes from the last month of my life in France as I try to navigate where I come from and where I live now.
-I love living in France, but sometimes you’ll have to allow me a little rant.
+Here are just a few anecdotes from the last month of my life living in France as an expat.
+I’m currently try to navigate where I come from and where I live now.
+I love living in France, but sometimes you’ll have to allow me a little rant…

 I ate at a hamburger restaurant in Avignon a few weeks ago.
 They only sell hamburgers.
 Quite delicious ones actually.
 I was at a table of English speakers, all Europeans except for one American and my Canadian self.
 When my delicious hamburger arrived, I daintily cut it in half and proceeded to pick it up with my hands.
 The French man at the next table was watching me closely.
 I shrugged in half penitence as I brought it my mouth.
 He looked at me and exclaimed, ” Eh, You’re not in Mac-do now!”
 Burger shame.
 It was my first time.
 For the rest of my meal, I was ridiculously self-conscious, but I still ate that burger with my hands!